 Sage has also been traditionally used medicinally.
 Its alleged health benefits account for the genus name, Salvia, which derives from the Latin word, salvere, meaning to be healthy.

 Divide these herb plants every three years or so to keep them vigorous.
 Cut back old vegetation in spring to make way for new growth.

 The Herb, Sage vs. the Drug, Salvia divinorum vs. the Flower, Salvia

 Sage (Salvia officinalis) and the annual, red salvia (Salvia splendens) share the scientific plant name, Salvia.
 So do the drug, Salvia divinorum and various perennial flowers in the same genus, such as the 'Blue Hill' cultivar.
 To distinguish between them, pay careful attention to the specific epithet (that is, the second word in the botanical name).
 Here is a thumbnail sketch of the four for quick reference so that you do not confuse them (bookmark for future reference):

 - The herb, S. officinalis is perhaps best known for its culinary use in stuffing.

 - S. divinorum is a hallucinogenic drug.

-- There are a number of perennial salvia plants valued for their flowers, an example being S. nemorosa 'Caradonna.'
+- There are several perennial salvia plants valued for their flowers, an example being S. nemorosa 'Caradonna.'

 - S. splendens is that red salvia sold at garden centers, often right alongside other common annuals such as white alyssum and blue ageratum.
 It is among our most popular flowers for use as bedding plants.